Phi Sigma Kappa: Dissension

 Almost all Phi Sigma Epsilon chapters and all Phi Sigma Kappa chapters participated in the merger, which was noted as the largest and most successful collegiate fraternal merger ever.

 Leaders of both fraternities made great attempts to be sensitive to the pain of change and emotions of loss that any such merger would naturally entail.
 There were pockets of dissent, and not all chapters nor all alumni of Phi Sigma Epsilon participated.
-Soon after the merger the former PSE chapter at Cornell was released to join another national; its building was sold to Alpha Chi Omega sorority.
+Soon after the merger, the former PSE chapter at Cornell was released to join another national; its building was sold to Alpha Chi Omega sorority.
 Other PSE chapters were found to be non-viable or had simply evaporated in the few years since a PSE officer had last visited or corresponded.
 These were formally closed.
 Eventually, following several disaffected alumni leaders of Phi Sigma Epsilon, seven PSE groups would go on to form Phi Sigma Phi in 1988.

-Today, both fraternities seek to focus on their own futures, and maintain a posture of civility and cooperation on those occasions where they cross paths.
+Today, both fraternities seek to focus on their futures and maintain a posture of civility and cooperation on those occasions where they cross paths.
 Considering their shared history and the economic difficulties of supporting full-time operations with a small base of chapter revenue, Phi Sigma Kappa has consistently maintained it would welcome future inquiries toward cooperation from Phi Sigma Phi and her chapters, as a homecoming.

 Phi Sigma Kappa continues to teach new members its enlarged historical record, marking milestones of both original fraternities.

 Present

-More recently, expansion efforts have been increased, and now somewhat outpace chapter closures, bringing in schools where Phi Sigma Kappa has not had an historical presence, as well as revitalizing troubled groups or dormant groups.
-This period of expansion has been entwined with an assertive effort to ensure the many surviving former Phi Sigma Epsilon chapters were fully integrated into the larger Fraternity, and fully served.
+More recently, expansion efforts have been increased, and now somewhat outpace chapter closures, bringing in schools where Phi Sigma Kappa has not had a historical presence, as well as revitalizing troubled groups or dormant groups.
+This period of expansion has been entwined with an assertive effort to ensure the many surviving former Phi Sigma Epsilon chapters were fully integrated into the larger fraternity, and fully served.
 Several have had to be re-established, an effort that continues today.
 Aggressive risk management training has allowed Phi Sig to avoid, for the most part, headline-making news about hazing incidents.
-Key expansion targets, and the return to long-established campuses where chapters have been lost has been another focus.
-While the Fraternity has not lost sight of the attitude of its Founders to not seek bigness for its own sake, Phi Sigma Kappa's Grand Council affirmed a desire for purposeful expansion in the 1980s and 90s which has enhanced its ability to provide the programs and services expected of a strong international fraternity.
+Key expansion targets and the return to long-established campuses where chapters have been lost have been another focus.
+While the fraternity has not lost sight of the attitude of its Founders to not seek bigness for its own sake, Phi Sigma Kappa's Grand Council affirmed a desire for purposeful expansion in the 1980s and 90s which has enhanced its ability to provide the programs and services expected of a strong international fraternity.

 Since the merger, Phi Sigma Kappa has grown at a rate of at least two chapters per year.

-On many campuses, provision of suitable housing remains the biggest challenge for a new provisional chapter.
+On many campuses, the provision of suitable housing remains the biggest challenge for a new provisional chapter.
 Phi Sigma Kappa Properties (PSKP), a separate legal entity, was created in 2002 to address this issue in areas of management, finding and funding buildings, dissemination of best practices for alumni holding companies, and building improvements for Phi Sig chapters nationwide.

-See also the list of Active and Dormant Chapters and Provisional Chapters.